 For me, this time of year is particularly significant.
 Spiritually it represents the hope and promise of something more.
 Something different that is life-changing and powerful.
 Something that we must learn to be now and model for our children, families, coworkers, and community members, even when the world feels raw and heavy.Whatever level you are at now, it all starts with the choice to show up and the desire to serve.
 Click To Tweet

 You decide what role you want to play and what impact you make.

-…as a victim holding a torch with bridges to burn
+Do you want to be a victim holding a torch with bridges to burn?

-…as an advocate for social change and revolution
+Can you be an advocate for social change and revolution?

-…as a passive onlooker unsure of what to do
+Are you a passive onlooker unsure of what to do?

-…as an engaged citizen who is ready to make a difference
+Do you want to be an engaged citizen who is ready to make a difference?

 Showing up makes the difference.